Cowles Stadium: Home teams

 Cowles Stadium was the home arena for the Canterbury Rams basketball team from the first NBL season in 1982 until 1999, when they relocated to Westpac Arena.
 The Rams returned to Cowles Stadium in 2007.
 In 2008, the Rams withdrew from the NBL and were replaced by the Christchurch Cougars, who used Cowles Stadium as their home arena for the 2009 and 2010 NBL seasons.
 The Cougars were barred from playing at Cowles Stadium in 2011 due to an unpaid debt to the Christchurch City Council and withdrew from the league following the 2011 Christchurch earthquake.
-The Rams returned to the NBL for the 2014 NBL season and have used Cowles Stadium as their home arena since their return.
+The Rams returned to the NBL for the 2014 NBL season and used Cowles Stadium up until the 2026 NBL season when they permanently relocated to Parakiore Recreation and Sport Centre.

 Cowles Stadium was the home arena of the Christchurch Sirens from November 2007 for the 2007–08 WNBL season — their only season in the WNBL.
 The Sirens relocated from Westpac Arena along with the Rams following upgrades to Cowles Stadium.

-Cowles Stadium has been the home arena of Mainland Pouākai of the Tauihi Basketball Aotearoa women's basketball league from the league's debut in 2022.
+Cowles Stadium was the home arena of Mainland Pouākai of the Tauihi Basketball Aotearoa women's basketball league from the league's debut in 2022 until 2026 when they relocated to Parakiore Recreation and Sport Centre.

 The Mainland Tactix netball team used Cowles Arena as one of their home arenas for the 2022 ANZ Premiership season.